Richard Burr: Insider trading allegations

-Later on March 19, the nonprofit investigative organization ProPublica broke news of Burr’s stock transactions.
+Later on March 19, the nonprofit investigative organization ProPublica broke news of Burr's stock transactions.
 When asked for comment, a spokesperson first "express[ed] displeasure with NPR's earlier characterizations” of the February 27 Tar Heel Circle event, and later added, "As the situation continues to evolve daily, he has been deeply concerned by the steep and sudden toll this pandemic is taking on our economy."
 The Raleigh News & Observer editorial board criticized Burr's conduct: "Burr had a clear grasp of the danger ahead.
 Why did he only share it with a group whose member companies… contributed more than $100,000… to Burr’s last re-election campaign?
 Why didn’t Burr provide his assessment to all the constituents he is supposed to serve, as well as the national media?"
 Fox News pundit Tucker Carlson called for Burr's resignation in the face of the allegations.

 The Department of Justice, in coordination with the Securities and Exchange Commission, launched a formal probe into the stock sales made during the early days of the coronavirus epidemic by several legislators, including Burr.
 Burr was also sued by a shareholder for alleged STOCK Act violations.

 On May 13, the FBI served a search warrant on Burr at his Washington residence and seized his cellphone.
 He temporarily stepped down as chair of the Intelligence Committee the next day, taking effect on May 15.

-On January 19, 2021, the Justice Department informed Burr that it would not pursue charges against him.
+On January 19, 2021, the last full day of the Trump administration, the Justice Department informed Burr that it would not pursue charges against him.

 The FBI's search warrant affidavit was partially unsealed in September 2022, after litigation by the Los Angeles Times and the Reporters Committee for Freedom of the Press.